Global Payroll

 • Employee self-service: Empowers employees to manage pay statements and personal information independently.

-• Product support: Offers expert assistance and 24/7 support via phone or online chat.
+• Product support: Offers expert assistance and support via phone or online channels.

 Integrating payroll with other software and business processes enhances efficiency: